Video game rehabilitation: Neurological rehabilitation

 Several games have been created to support stroke rehabilitation and to alleviate boredom and frustration patients can face with frequent visits to the therapeutic centers.

 The gaming therapy can be prescribed by physicians, physical or speech therapists to support the recovery of the damaged muscles and the brain to re-learn to control the damaged movements.

-As an example, 'Circus Challenge', created by Newcastle University scientists, is a Wii based game developed specifically to support hands and arms' muscles recovery.
-Also,Wii Sports in Video Game Rehabilitation benefit the patient's recovery and provide motivation for alternative leisure actives.
+Circus Challenge, created by Newcastle University scientists, is a Wii game developed specifically to support hands and arms' muscles recovery.
 The Wii fit balance board was another way that helped with the improvement of balance, gait and activities of daily living, which may benefit not only those that suffer from a stroke but other neurological disorders such as Parkinson's disease.
 The difficulty of the game is increased as the patient recovers, and their progress can be tracked by therapists.

-Also to support the recovery of upper extremity muscles, ARMStrokes was recently introduced as a mobile app to help stroke survivors to complete their rehabilitation exercises.
+To support the recovery of upper extremity muscles, ARMStrokes was introduced as a mobile app to help stroke survivors to complete their rehabilitation exercises.
 The game is a real-time application that provides a communication platform to facilitate interaction of patients with their therapists or physicians.
 Research to evaluate if this technology can positively impact the stroke recovery process is currently underway.

 Cerebral palsy has also been target of using games to support both children and adults affected by this disorder.
 Research has indicated that children with cerebral palsy can benefit from Wii games such as jogging, bicycling, snowboarding, and skiing to increase their physical activity levels.
-This physical activity can be challenging and limited to these children due to accessibility problems that financial and societal barriers impose, such as a lack of equipment or availability of exercise instructors, and even transportation issues.
+This physical activity can be challenging and limited for these children, due to accessibility problems that financial and societal barriers impose, such as a lack of equipment or availability of exercise instructors, and even transportation issues.
 While there is great interest in using video game rehabilitation with children with cerebral palsy, it is difficult to compare outcomes between studies, and therefore to reach evidence-based conclusions on its effectiveness.
 Because video gaming is popular, it may help children's motivation to continue with the therapy.
 There is moderate evidence for improvements with balance and motor skills in children and teens, but it is not recommended as an effective therapy.
 One invention aimed towards Cerebral Palsy patients is THE ORBIT Gaming System which improves Cerebral Palsy patients with hand impairments.
 The orbit Gaming System contains the results of utilizing both hands to physically trains the patients strength in their hands while creating a fun environment for recovery.